Working With Slugs In Django

 Using Slugs

-Now that we've established a method for creating slugs for our article posts, we'll use them with our url patterns and views.
-Within our url patterns, I want both the slug and the primary key to be parameters.
+Now that we've established a method for creating slugs for our articles, let's integrate slugs into our URL patterns and views.
 For example:

 from django.views.generic import DetailView